-Battery Recycling Could Boost Scottish Green Jobs
+Developing a Circular Economy for Battery Recycling Could Create Green Jobs in Scotland

 In partnership with Transport Scotland and Scottish Enterprise, Zero Waste Scotland has commissioned a new study that suggests that developing a circular economy by recycling batteries could boost green jobs in the country.